corda/corda/docs/source/hello-world-state.rst

 If you're following along in Java, you'll also need to rename ``TemplateState.java`` to ``IOUState.java``.

-We've made the following changes:
+To define ``IOUState``, we've made the following changes:

 * We've renamed ``TemplateState`` to ``IOUState``
-* We've added properties for ``value``, ``lender`` and ``borrower`` (along with any getters and setters in Java):
+* We've added properties for ``value``, ``lender`` and ``borrower``:

   * ``value`` is just a standard int (in Java)/Int (in Kotlin)
-  * ``lender`` and ``borrower`` are of type ``Party``. ``Party`` is a built-in Corda type that represents an entity on the network.
+  * ``lender`` and ``borrower`` are of type ``Party``. ``Party`` is a built-in Corda type that represents an entity on the network

+  We've also added the required getters and setters in Java

 * We've overridden ``participants`` to return a list of the ``lender`` and ``borrower``

-  * Actions such as changing a state's contract or notary will require approval from all the ``participants``
+  * ``participants`` is a list of all the parties who should be notified of the creation or consumption of this state

+Now that we've defined the ``IOUState`` class, the IOUs we create on the ledger will simply be instances of this class.

 Progress so far
 ---------------
 We've defined an ``IOUState`` that can be used to represent IOUs as shared facts on the ledger.
-As we've seen, states in Corda are simply JVM classes that implement the ``ContractState`` interface.
+As we've seen, states in Corda are simply classes that implement the ``ContractState`` interface.
 They can have any additional properties and methods you like.

-Next, we'll be writing our ``IOUContract`` to control the evolution of these shared facts over time.
+All that's left to do is write the ``IOUFlow`` that will allow a node to orchestrate the creation of a new ``IOUState`` on the ledger, while only sharing information on a need-to-know basis.